cwtsteven/C-like-Compiler/README.md

 2. Menhir, minimum version 20151005

 # 2 How to compile
-In order to compile, execute <code>make</code>.
+To compile the whole project, execute <code>make</code>.

 # 3 How to run
 ### 3.1 Run the compiler
-In order to run the parser, execute <code>./Main.native file [-fopoff]</code>.
+To run the compiler, execute <code>./Main.native file [-fopoff]</code>.
 For example: <code>./Main.native main.txt -fopoff</code>.
 The compiler will generate an assembly file in the same directory.

 1. <code>file</code> is the path of the source code.
 2. <code>-fopoff</code> turns off fron-end optimisation.
 If this tag does not appear, the compiler will perform front-end optimisation by default.

-Another way to run the compiler is to execute <code>./Main.native [-fopoff]</code> without a file.
+Another way to run the compiler is to execute <code>./Main.native [-fopoff]</code> without a specified file.
 This will allow you to type your code in terminal.
+An assembly file named "test.s" will be created in the same directory.

 ### 3.2 Run the tests
-In order to run the tests, execute <code>sh testbench.sh</code>.
+To run the tests, execute <code>sh testbench.sh</code>.

 # 4 Error Reporting
 The compiler will inform you where and what exactly happened, for instance, if we have this input program: